 A common question people ask me is, what is it like teaching at a Vietnamese public school?

 Just kidding.
-No one asks that question, but there aren’t any resources on it.
+Literally no one has asked me that question, but there aren’t any resources on it when I searched for it.
 So here we are.

 This article will just give a general outline and the pros and cons.
 Personally, I think public school teaching here is one of the better TEFL jobs.